 The proud father of a 2 year old son, Andrew lives with his family in the Smuggler's Notch region of Northern Vermont.

-As an experienced business person, Brenda is focused, organized and a problem solver; conjuring up unique solutions to challenges.
-With a degree in human development and several years' experience working in non-profits with youth and people with disabilities, she has honed listening skills and the ability to read between the lines.
-She puts these skills to work for her clients and customers, helping others find their way home to the Green Mountains.
+As an experienced business person, Brenda is focused, organized and a problem solver; conjuring up unique solutions to real estate challenges.
+She puts these skills to work for her real estate clients, helping others achieve their hopes and dreams in the Green Mountains.

 "Stowe has been a wonderful town to me and I am thrilled and fortunate to call it home", says Ed, adding, "I came to Stowe many years ago, planning to stay for one year... and never left!"